Using Dynamics 365 Sales to Track Your Competitors

 Dynamics 365 Competitor Records

-The Competitors table in Dynamics 365 Sales shares competitor information with everyone involved in your opportunities.
-Although not as widely used as other sales entities, the Competitor function can provide access to helpful sales and marketing data, which can improve win rates and better segment your audience.
+Although not as widely used as other sales entities, the Competitor function provides access to helpful sales and marketing data, which can improve win rates and better segment your audience.

 Competitor Records